kevingallagher/Major-Project-Ideas/README.md

 ## How might it be built?

 Web or iOS app, with social media campaign and home website.
-I can build the prototype and animate it through aftereffects and invision.
+I can build the prototype and animate it through After Effects and Invision.

 ## Who’s it for ?